-1. Streamlining workflows
+1. Streamline workflows

 AI augments the efforts of your team, thus improving productivity.
 Allow your AI chatbot to handle general inquiries and empower your agents to operate in a streamlined workflow focused on complex tasks that require real cognitive capacity.

-2. Preventing employee burnout
+2. Prevent employee burnout

 Research shows that 70% of customer service agents report feeling overwhelmed.
 Long hours, the adoption of new technologies, increased contact volumes are some of the reasons that lead to agent burnout and eventually high attrition rates.
 This is a real issue which threatens performance and compromises the customer experience.
 Any customer service leader looking to impact their bottom line should be prioritising employee well-being and adopting strategies to prevent burnout.
 Enter AI and it’s multiple self-service applications that handle more basic, mundane, and repetitive customer requests allowing agents to free their minds and prevent downtime.

 AI also plays a vital role in agent training.
 If you are looking to impress your customers with superior service, you can train your support agents to be proactive by leveraging AI-powered technology that could test out multiple support scenarios and help agents practice appropriate responses.
 This motivates them to focus on high-value tasks and optimize support processes using their experiences.